-Imagine that for the past ten years you had lived in New York and lived a lively and dynamic life as a club promoter.
-Put simply, you made money organizing parties.
-You had moved to New York to get away from your conservative Christian family and be able to be independent, which made you selfish and arrogant.
-But, at 28, you had a crisis of conscience when you realized that you were almost ruined spiritually, morally and emotionally.
-So, you decided to give your life a 180º turn and moved to Africa to do a year of volunteering.
-There, you were first exposed to extreme poverty.
-One year became two and, while there, you repeatedly saw people drinking water from wells, rivers or swamps.
-In observing this, it became clear that it was your duty to do something…
+Imagine that for the last ten years you had lived in New York and led a lively and dynamic life as a nightclub promoter.
+Put simply, he made money organizing parties.
+He had moved to New York to get away from his conservative Christian family and be independent, which made him selfish and arrogant.
+But at the age of 28, he had a crisis of conscience when he realized that he was almost ruined spiritually, morally and emotionally.
+So he decided to turn his life around and moved to Africa to do a year’s volunteering.
+There, he was exposed to extreme poverty for the first time.
+One year turned into two and, while there, he repeatedly saw people drinking water from wells, rivers or swamps.
+Observing this made it clear that it was his duty to do something…

-So let’s go back a little bit, back to Scott Harrison’s story, that it could be yours.
-After realizing that so many people had limited and unhygienic access to water, Scott investigated the topic and found that, in reality, 800 million people live without access to drinking water worldwide.
-That said, Scott decided to return to New York and start a project that could change the tragic situation he had observed.
+So let’s go back a bit, to Scott Harrison’s story, but it could be yours.
+After realizing that so many people had limited and unhygienic access to water, Scott researched the subject and discovered that, in reality, 800 million people live without access to drinking water around the world.
+That said, Scott decided to return to New York and set up a project that would change the tragic situation he had observed.
 Scott decided to develop a charity, “Charity: Water”.
-He gathered a small team and together they began to chart the way to fulfill a great mission, that of bringing drinking water to all those who did not have access to it.
-In addition, “Charity: Water” advocated an innovative vision to reinvent the traditional model of non-governmental organizations, applying a 100% reversal and absolute transparency model.
-After 12 years, and with the help of one million employees, “Charity: Water” has already raised US $ 360 million and has financed more than 35 thousand projects to increase access to drinking water in 27 countries that, once completed, will provide drinking water to more than nine million people.
+He put together a small team and together they set about fulfilling a great mission: to bring drinking water to all those who had no access to it.
+In addition, “Charity: Water” advocated an innovative vision to reinvent the traditional model of non-governmental organizations, applying a model of 100% reversal and absolute transparency.
+Twelve years on, and with the help of a million collaborators, Charity: Water has raised 360 million dollars and financed more than 35,000 projects to increase access to drinking water in 27 countries which, once completed, will provide drinking water to more than nine million people.